nymexhub/.github/profile/README.md

 👩‍💻 We are a team of passionate researchers and developers dedicated to creating open-source projects.
 If you're interested, you can also <a href="https://github.com/sponsors/NymexData" target="_blank">sponsor us</a> 😄⚡️.
 We're proud to be a tech startup organization making waves online!
 Check out our website at <a href="https://nymex-data.com" target="_blank">nymex-data.com</a>.
 We're always expanding and growing 🐧!

 <details>
-  <summary>Read about interpretation for the name of the company ...</summary>
+  <summary>Read about the interpretation for the name of the company ...</summary>
   <br>
   Nymex Data Research represents a fusion of imaginative concepts that convey the essence of the organization.
 "Nymex" is derived from the combination of "Nymphaea," the scientific name for water lilies, and "exchange."
 Water lilies symbolize growth, transformation, and purity, while "exchange" signifies the dynamic nature of sharing and collaboration.